-Specifically, the College of Law, in line with the goal of promoting Quality, Christian Education which is Community-Oriented, expects its graduates to:
+Specifically, in line with the goal of promoting quality, Christian education which is community-oriented, the School of Law expects its graduates to:

-Be proficient in advocacy, counseling and decision-making and able to intelligently deal with the recognized legal problems of the present as well as the anticipated problems of the future;
+b.
+Be proficient in advocacy, counseling, and decision-making and able to intelligently deal with the recognized legal problems of the present as well as the anticipated problems of the future;

-Possess the desire and capacity for continuing study and self improvement;
+c.
+Possess the desire and capacity for continuing study and self-improvement;

-Encouragement of the Bar to discharge its public responsibility more effectively;
+3.)
+Encouragement of the Bar to discharge its public responsibility more effectively, and

-Be involved with community projects which provide legal assistance to indigent families, non-formal education programs in matters relating to law and order, and other activities which call for legal expertise.
+e.
+Be involved with community projects by providing legal assistance to indigent families, non-formal education programs in matters relating to law and order, and conduct other activities which call for legal expertise.